 Fluent reading is not a priority for kindergartners, but the fundamentals are put in place during this school year.
 Students will learn letter sounds, phonemic awareness, word families, and begin to recognize rhyming words.

 Kindergartners will spend this year practicing counting to 100 and to recognizing numbers in print, even when out of order.
+Based on data from thousands of KinderIQ parents, we know that children rapidly improve their ability to orally count to 20 between the ages of 3 and 5 years old.

 Strong fundamentals in math are important for success throughout a school career, and that starts in kindergarten.
 Children learn to sort and group objects by color, size and shape, as well as to recognize similarities and differences in objects to help with sorting, counting, and simple addition and subtraction.